Title

 Presidential Decree No. 1183 amends and consolidates travel tax provisions to provide adequate funds for government programs, simplify tax collection, and minimize tax avoidance, imposing a tax on citizens, permanent resident aliens, and non-immigrant aliens traveling to and from the Philippines, with exemptions for certain individuals and groups, and penalties for violations.

-All citizens of the Philippines, permanent resident aliens, and non-immigrant aliens who have stayed in the Philippines for at least one year are subject to the travel tax.
+PD 1183 imposes a Travel Tax in lieu of prior travel taxes.
+It applies to (1) Filipino citizens, (2) permanent resident aliens, and (3) non-immigrant aliens who have stayed in the Philippines for at least one year.

-The travel tax is based on the fares of the trip from the Philippines, the return trip, and fares paid in a foreign country in continuation of the trip.
-It shall not exceed 15% of the fare but cannot be less than PHP 2,000 for first class, PHP 1,250 for economy class, and PHP 750 for others.
+It is based on the fares on the trip from the Philippines and the trip returning or going to the Philippines, including fares paid in a foreign country in continuation of the trip.
+The tax shall not exceed the equivalent of 15% of the fare involved, but it must not be less than the minimum amounts provided by passage class.

-The carrier and/or travel agency issuing the ticket is responsible for collecting the travel tax from departing passengers and remitting the collections to the Bureau of the Treasury within the first ten days of every succeeding month.
+For departing passengers, the tax is collected by the carrier and/or travel agency issuing the ticket, which must remit the collections to the Bureau of the Treasury within the first 10 days of every succeeding month.

-Arriving passengers themselves must pay the travel tax within thirty days from the date of arrival, based on fares paid in a foreign country.
+For arriving passengers, the passenger himself pays the tax within 30 days from the date of arrival, based on fares paid in a foreign country.

-Violators face imprisonment of not less than two years but not more than five years, a fine of not less than PHP 2,000 but not more than PHP 10,000, or both.
-Additional sanctions include revocation of licenses and dismissal for public officials.
+Upon conviction, the offender faces imprisonment of not less than 2 years but not more than 5 years, or a fine of not less than ₱2,000 but not more than ₱10,000, or both, at the discretion of the court.
+Additionally, it is an ipso facto ground for revocation of privileges, permits, and authorizations granted by relevant government agencies.

 Analyze Cases Smarter, Faster